aswin09032006/x-park/README.md

 -   `npm run dev`: Starts the Vite development server.
 -   `npm run build`: Builds the production-ready application.
 -   `npm run preview`: Previews the production build locally.

+## 🚫 Contributing

+This project is currently in **production** and not open for public contributions.
+For inquiries, feature requests, or collaboration opportunities, please contact the development team directly.

+## 📜 License

+This project is **proprietary and not open-source**.
+All rights reserved.
+Unauthorized copying, modification, or distribution of this software is strictly prohibited.